PSPDFKit/Xamarin-Android/README.md

 1. Download PSPDFKit from your [customer portal](https://customers.pspdfkit.com) if you haven't done so already, or [request an evaluation version](https://pspdfkit.com/#trynow).
 2. Unzip the file you downloaded in step 1 and copy `pspdfkit-2.1.1.aar` to [`PSPDFKit.Android/Jars`](PSPDFKit.Android/Jars) folder.
 3. run `make` command from `root` or `binding` directory, this will download additional resources needed by the binding.

+Note: Ensure the file is really named  `pspdfkit-x.x.x.aar` and that there's no hidden `.zip` file ending.
+OS X likes to add these things and doesn't show them by default.
+Use the Inspector to be sure.

 ### Step 2 - Get your Dll